Settings

 Analytics and Data Collection

-Here you can check what services are enabled for analytics and data collection and deactivate them if you need.
+Check which services are enabled for analytics and data collection and deactivate any you do not want.

 Legal Notices